Radiotherapy

 At Beacon Hospital we offer advanced radiation therapy as standard and in line with international evidence-based gold standards.
 These advanced techniques have been shown to improve cancer control outcomes and at the same time reduce side effects from treatment.
 During treatment, you will be lying on a treatment couch, and the machine (linear accelerator) rotates around you to deliver the radiation therapy – nothing touches you, you do not feel anything, and you are not radioactive during or after external beam radiation treatment.

-Some terms you may hear include:
+Some terms around radiotherapies you may hear include:

 • 3D Conformal Radiation Treatment (3DCRT):